lkallioniemi/wp-testing/README.md

 $ heroku labs:enable user-env-compile --app PROJECTNAME
 ```

+Go to `config/public` and edit the `wp-config.php` file:

+* Generate new Authentication Unique keys and Salts
+* Define a new Database Table prefix

 ### <a name="wp-lang"></a>Localization

 To specify a different WordPress language (for example Finnish), type: